preethipenugonda/tirupati-temple/README.md

 ---

-## 🚀 My DevOps Project - Tirupati Temple
+## Tirupati Temple CI/CD Project Updated

 🛕 This is a React-based DevOps project deployed on AWS EC2 using Jenkins CI/CD pipeline.